 A letter of recommendation should be from a professor or supervisor who knows you and your abilities well.
 In general, the better someone knows you, the better they will be able speak to aspects of your character and abilities that do not show up on a transcript (work ethic, intellectual curiosity, collaboration skills, etc.).
 Given the short length of quarters at UCSB, you must have completed at least one course with me.
 For a current first-time student, I will not have an adequate sense of your academic abilities until you complete the term, and it is ideal to have had two or more classes with me, as I will then be able to comment on your consistency across classes.

 I must have a sense of you as a person beyond the letter grade that appears in my records.
-Especially for large lecture-style courses, where it is difficult for professors to know their students well individually, reflect back upon your own behavior and ask yourself the following: Did you ask astute questions in class?
+Especially for large lecture-style courses, where it is difficult for professors to know their students well individually, please reflect back upon your own experience: Did you ask questions in class?
 Did you actively participate in discussions?
 Did you make use of office hours to ask questions and tell me more about your interests?
 Did you find other ways to leave a lasting, positive impression?
 To write a strong and effective letter, I need to be able to describe you qualitatively.

-I will only write recommendation letters when you have signed or accepted a waiver of your right to examine the letter.
+I generally only write recommendation letters when you have agreed to waive your right to examine the letter.
 When I write letters of recommendation, I treat them as confidential documents whose destination is to a relevant third party (prospective employer, graduate school, fellowship committee).
 By asking me for a letter, you are giving me permission to discuss your performance, both quantitatively and qualitatively, in my courses and to provide the third party with an honest accounting of your academic abilities and your promise for future success.
 I do not intend to write letters where I have negative things to say, but I think the letter is taken more seriously when the selection committee knows that you are not reading it as well.

 Timing and Information Needed